samirhadii/samirhadii/README.md

 # 💫 About Me:
-📕 I am currently a student graduating in December 2023, <br>     seeking full-time software engineering roles.<br><br>👨‍💻 I am currently working on CyberLinks, a platform that <br>     allows users to create a homepage with all of their links.
+📕 I am currently an undergraduate computer science student student graduating in December 2023, seeking full-time software engineering roles.<br><br>👨‍💻 I am currently working on CyberLinks, a platform that allows users to create a homepage with all of their links.

 ## 🌐 Socials: